-'''

-Management

-Resources

-Storage

 Filesystems

-Grow

-'''
+Grow '''

 - 2. The Filesystem screen in the wizard lists the current filesystems along with their usage and size.
 Select the filesystem you want to grow and click Next. - 3.
-The Size screen lets you enter the size in gigabytes by which the filesystem should be grown and click Next. - 4.
+The Size screen lets you enter the size in gigabytes3 by which the filesystem should be grown and click Next. - 4.
 The Confirmation screen displays the current size of the filesystem and the amount to grow the filesystem.
 Click Next. - 5.
 The Growing screen displays a "please wait" message during the growing process.
-Click Next after the operation is finished and the completion message displays.
+Click Next after the operation is finished and the completion message displays. - 6.
+The Finished screen indicates that the larger filesystem is available.
+Select Done.